eyalz800/zpp_bits/README.md

 out(zpp::bits::unsized(v));
 in(zpp::bits::unsized(v));
 ```

+* Serialization of fixed size types such as arrays, `std::array`s, `std::tuple`s don't include
+any overhead except the elements followed by each other.

 * Serialization using argument dependent lookup is also possible, using both
 the automatic member serialization way or with fully defined serialization functions.